swiftmailer/swiftmailer/doc/messages.rst

 * Add any alternative bodies with ``addPart()``.

 If the recipient's mail client offers preferences for displaying text vs. HTML then the mail client will present that part to the user where available.
 In other cases the mail client will display the "best" part it can - usually HTML if you've included HTML.

 .. code-block:: php

-    //Pass it as a parameter when you create the message
+    // Pass it as a parameter when you create the message
     $message = Swift_Message::newInstance('Subject here', 'My amazing body');

-    //Or set it after like this
+    // Or set it after like this
     $message->setBody('My <em>amazing</em> body', 'text/html');

-    //Add alternative parts with addPart()
+    // Add alternative parts with addPart()
     $message->addPart('My amazing body in plain text', 'text/plain');

 Attaching Files
 ---------------

-Attachments are downloadable parts of a message and can be added by calling the attach() method on the message.
+Attachments are downloadable parts of a message and can be added by calling the ``attach()`` method on the message.
 You can add attachments that exist on disk, or you can create attachments on-the-fly.

 Attachments are actually an interesting area of Swift Mailer and something